-We've said it before, but we'll say it again: There is not one successful approach to parenting.
+There is no single successful approach to parenting.
 In fact, you may even want to find a hybrid of styles that work for you and your little one.
-You've probably already noticed that we've given you the rundown on attachment, authoritative, and even gentle parenting, but now it's time for us to focus on permissive parenting.
+Though there are multiple parenting methods to examine, such as attachment, authoritative, and even gentle parenting, the pros and cons of permissive parenting can cause quite a bit of controversy.

 Like authoritarian parents, permissive parents are very responsive to their children.
 However, the difference becomes apparent when it comes to limitations and rules.
 Authoritarian parents are strict and set boundaries; permissive parents do not enforce rules (or sometimes even set them in the first place).

-Because children know their parents will love them unconditionally—no matter if they mess up or not—their self-esteem may be higher than other children's.
+Self-esteem: Because children know their parents will love them unconditionally—whether they mess up or not—their self-esteem may be higher than other children.

-Some studies have found that this type of parenting technique can lead to risky behavior in older children, especially pertaining to alcohol use.
-"A permissive parenting style and beer drinking are risk factors for alcohol abuse among late adolescents and young adults," one study says.
+Risky Behavior: Some studies have found that this type of parenting technique can lead to risky behavior in older children, especially pertaining to alcohol use.
+"A permissive parenting style combined with beer drinking are risk factors for alcohol abuse among late adolescents and young adults," a 2015 study found.

-It can also cause kids to internalize their feelings rather than letting them out.
-A study found that it can affect children as young as age four.
+Undeveloped Coping Skills: This approach can also cause kids to internalize their problems rather than letting them out.

-They're not used to hearing "no," so they can sometimes lash out when they hear so from authority or elders outside of their home.
+Defiance: Children are not used to hearing "no," so they can sometimes lash out when they hear this from authorities or elders outside of their home.

-There are pros and cons to every parenting style, and what works for one family may not work for another.
+What works for one family may not work for another.
 It's also reasonable to say that some parents may be authoritative in some instances and permissive in others.
-What's worth considering is that a study in Spain found that adolescents who were brought up with a permissive (aka indulgent) parenting technique scored equal to or better than those whose parents followed an authoritative style.
+Though there's not necessarily a one-size-fits-all solution to parenting styles, the data shows that permissive parenting can certainly be effective in its own right.
 So when it comes to bringing up your children, perhaps it's worth considering being a little less strict once in a while (maybe even just with smaller things like TV consumption or snacking).

 Also, read about how parental nudity affects kids.